wduquette/advent/README.md

     * Kills you if you draw it when your hands are dirty.
       * But the fairy godmother will revive you.
   * Main loop should halt if you're dead at the end of it.
-  * Rules map should possibly be BTreeMap, so that the order of rule execution is predictable.
+  * Rules map should be BTreeMap, so that the order of rule execution is predictable.
   * Add puzzle to make water flow in the stream.
   * Extend the world.